Literature and classroom-hardware cutoff: 11 July 2026.

 The modification is straightforward: attach a small battery-powered motor to the planet sphere, with a smaller sphere (the moon) on the motor’s arm.
 The motor we used is a disco ball motor — inexpensive, widely available, and with a rotation speed that works well relative to the transit timescale if you choose the geometry appropriately.

-The result is a physical system with two independent circular motions:
+The result is a physical system with two independent circular motions.
+It is an optical analogy, not a dynamically scaled model of a star–planet–moon system:

 - The planet orbiting the star (driven by the main slow-rotation motor)